alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 Things are nice when they're simple.
 As far as curves go, linear is about as nice as it gets.

 I present to you a rough anthology of linear regression.
 By this, I mean several different approaches to linear regression.

-{{ content | toc }}
+There are several computational tricks / alternative derivations

 # 2. **Problem Set up**